OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 4_

-If you have sufficiently purified starting material, HPLC may not be needed.
-Direct infusion via syringe is the fastest way to get data on your samples.
-The samples need to be in solutions that are compatible with the highly sensitive instrument.
-Sample volumes and concentrations also need to be within specified ranges.
+There are several options to introduce samples into the instrument.
+Direct infusion via syringe is the fastest way to obtain mass spectrometry data for your samples.
+If you have sufficiently purified starting material, HPLC or additional sample cleanup may not be needed.
+The samples must be in solutions that are compatible with mass spectrometry.
+Sample volumes and concentrations  need to be within specified ranges to prevent overloading the system.

 ---